JakubSzuber/test-project/.github/pull_request_template.md

 ### Additional Notes/PR details

-Add any additional information, notes or more comprehensive description about the pull request -->
+Add any additional information, notes, or more comprehensive description of the pull request-->